Romain-Dailly/IntWetion/README.md

   #### Install
   Creating database :

-  In your work environment, install mysql, launch it (`mysql -u 'user' -p`, then type your password), and source the path to the file `2_intwetion.sql`.  ex : `source api/database/2_intwetion.sql;`.
+  a.
+Install mysql on your computer and launch it (`mysql -u 'user' -p`, then type your password)
+  b.
+Get the data from the file `2_intwetion.sql` by using the command 'source' ex: `source api/database/2_intwetion.sql;`.

   The database is created.